azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 ### Automated installation on linux

-If you want to automate the installation of the terraform executable on linux then feel free to make use of the following code block:
+If you want to automate the installation of the terraform executable on linux then feel free to copy out the following code block and create your own shell script:

 ```bash
 #!/bin/bash